 performances...
 After some years exhibiting his work and touring all Europe

 with his sound-art project Un caddie renversé dans l'herbe, Dídac-Bilal

 accepted Islam in his late twenties and decided to stop for a while his

 artistic career, devoting his time to study.
 In 2005, founded his own

 publishing house, oozebap, with books

 on Africa and the Islamic world.
-Now he is father of two children and
+He is also the father of two children.